xcat2/confluent-docs/docs/installconfluent_suse.md

     a2enflag SSL
     service apache2 restart

 In terms of confluent itself, it is by default set up without any user access.
-To create a user that may be used from the web interface:
+To enable a user that can ssh into your server to access the web interface:

-    confetty create /users/demouser password=password
+    confetty create /users/demouser

-This will create a user named 'demouser' that will be able to use the password 'password'
+The user 'demouser' may now use his login password to access the confluent web interface as an administrator.

 After these steps, the GUI should be available at: